 Do you ever wonder how people successfully work from home?
 Whether it’s a pandemic or you just want to work from home.
 How do people do it?
 How do they stay focused?
+How do they have work-life balance?
 How do they get more done when they’re working from home?
+Are they able to increase work productivity at home?
 I’m going to talk through seven different things that are going to help you to work from home.

 First talk to your clients about the transition.
 Explain to them why you’re doing it.
-Explain how it will impact them.
+Explain how it will impact them with you working from home.
 See if they have any concerns.
 When you talk to them there’ll be more buy-in about how you’re working from home now.

 Second, set up a dedicated space with different places to sit and stand.
 When it comes to lighting when you shift tasks change the lighting.
 Also, when switching tasks, change where you sit so it feels like you’re moving to different parts.
 Don’t work in other areas of the house.
 So you only have one area that feels like work.
 The last thing you want is to be watching Netflix in the evening and feel like you’re still at work.